tvtaerum/cGANs_housekeeping/README.md

 	</ul>
 </ul>
 Those folders which are in <b>BOLD</b> need to be created.
+All Python programs must be run from within the "file" directory.

 #### a. download celebrity images from https://www.kaggle.com/jessicali9530/celeba-dataset
 #### b. select out subset of images with attractive faces and compress <a href="/files/images_convert_mtcnn_attractive_faces.py">MTCNN convert attractive faces</a>